ColbyDAllen/Wearable-Drum-Machine/README.md

 12/15/2024 |

 This project is mostly complete.
-Until I can find better a more suitable input/sensory solution, please consider this work on hiatus.
+Until I can find a more suitable input/sensory solution, please consider this work on hiatus.

 Further information can be found at www.colbydanielallen.com.